DominikBuchner/BOLDigger/README.md

 4. The top hit result represents a unique hit of the top 20 hits.

 A closer look at all flagged hits is advised since they represent a certain degree of uncertainty for the selected hit.

+## Still to do

+* Implement the identification engine API for quick analyses